Bochra906/devops-app-infra/README.md

 ## 3. Traces
+We used ddtrace which is a Datadog's tracing library for Python.
+It is used to trace requests as they flow across web servers, databases and microservices so that developers have great visibility into bottlenecks and troublesome requests.
 We opted for DataDog as it was natively adapted for such task and the agent was aleady deployed for logs collection.

 # Automation